FuzzyNoodle/Fuzzy-Spooder/README.md

 There are several conditions that will trigger the notification:

-- Print job started: When the filament is constantly being pulled by the extruder.
+- **Print job started**: When the filament is constantly being pulled by the extruder.
 There will be some ~30 seconds lag for the detection.
-- Print job completed: When the weight measured is being at rest after print job started.
+- **Print job completed**: When the weight measured is being at rest after print job started.
-- Low filament warning: When the remaining filament weight is less than a preset value. (default value is 50 g).
+- **Low filament warning**: When the remaining filament weight is less than a preset value. (default value is 50 g).
 This threshold can be adjusted in the menu.
 This notification can only be triggered once during each print.
+- **Fall off rack warning**: When the detected weight is less than spool holder weight (minus a threshold) during printing.
+This notification can only be triggered once during each print, and inhibits low filament warning.

+User has the option to enable or disable each notification type in the UI **Notification** page.
+These options are stored in EEPROM and enabled by default.

 The nofification is sent through the [Blynk App](https://docs.blynk.cc/).